-We all love technology!
-But sometimes we all need a break from screen time, especially kids!
+We all love technology, but sometimes we all need a break from screen time, especially kids to focus on fun activities instead!
 That’s where Screen Free Learning Activities come in!

 Technology plays a vital role in our daily lives.
 We use it for banking, communicating, learning, and even for our entertainment.
 It is a magical thing really that opens doors, enhances experiences, and makes almost anything possible with the right searches.